 Hatch Collection: You can probably tell that I am also loving Hatch Collection.
 Their pieces are looser, but also look chic.
 The shirt in this post is from Hatch, although it’s on backwards due to my pregnancy brain.
 It’s much cuter when the v neck is in front!
 I also have this long sleeved tee which is probably my most worn shirt at this point.
 The brand is not cheap, so I’d invest in one or two pieces that you think you’ll wear often, and stick to that.

 Old Navy: For more affordable basics, I’ve turned to Old Navy.
 I bought a few black, navy, and white short and long-sleeved shirts (each one was under $15!) and wear them under cardigans, around the house, and for workouts.
 This one is my favorite.

 Shop Buru: My friend held a trunk show for this brand last week, so I popped by to check it out.
 I ended up buying this drapey shirt that has a snap front for nursing, but looks awesome now.
 It’s not actually a maternity shirt, and it’s a great price.

 Boob: Although the name is unfortunate, this company is amazing.
 They sent me a bunch of products like this tank and a cute dress.
-They fit well now, and will be great for nursing in a few months.
+They fit well now at 24 weeks of pregnancy, and will still be great for nursing in a few months.
 I wear their nursing sports bra every day.
 It’s a must, I promise you.
 Side bar, if you’re searching for them, don’t type in boob.com.
 Trust me on that!

 Photos by Clay Austin Photography.